 Project Title:

 Student Name:

 Student Address:

 Student Phone:

 Student E-Mail:

 Faculty Advisor:

+,

-What is the Purpose of This Project? what is the rulpose of 2110 210 jeeu What Made to Deep T S. L. Donton France What Methods Does T his Project User Whom Is This Project Intended to Benefit, and how Might They Benefit?
-Are There Any Risks in n Participating in This Research?
+What is the Purpose of This Project?

+What Methods Does This Project Use?

+Whom Is This Project t Intended to Benefit, and how Might They Benefit?

+whom is this Project t intended to benefit, and now Might They benefits

+Are There Any Risks in Participating in This Research?
 If so, What Are They?

-Where and How Will t he Findings of This Research Be Shared? where and Flow will t ne i mango di Tino Rescaren De Snateur
+Where and How Will the Findings of This Research Be Shared?